 The DHA-rich oil is extracted from these algae and refined, thus ensuring the high quality, purity and durability of the oil.

-Microalgae oil is a high-quality product, which does not encourage overfishing and does not contain microplastics.
+Microalgae oil is a high-quality product, which does not encourage overfishing.